RichardRosenblat/RichardRosenblat/README.md

 # Hello There!
 My name is Richard Rosenblat

-## I am interested in Backend Software Development
+## I am interested in Software Development

-I wish to work with Java.
+I wish to work with software development and expand my knowledge.
 I study Technologist in Systems Analysis and Development in Nove de Julho (Uninove) university, Brazil.

 ## These are my qualifications: